Installation and advice¶

 pip install fluidfft --user

-However, it better to configure the installation of FluidFFT by creating the file
+However, it is often useful to configure the installation of FluidFFT by creating

 wget https://bitbucket.org/fluiddyn/fluidfft/raw/default/site.cfg.default -O ~/.fluidfft-site.cfg